vruusmann/openscoring.io/_posts/2020-10-24-converting_sklearn_imblearn_pipeline_pmml.md

 The "audit" dataset contains 1899 data records; 447 of them are labeled as "event" and 1452 as "no-event".
 In this exercise, the dataset shall be enriched from the initial ~1/4 event ratio to 1/3 event ratio by randomly sampling 1000 "event" data records and 2000 "no-event" data records using the `imblearn.over_sampling.RandomOverSampler` sampler.

-The sampler step is typically placed between feature engineering and classifier steps:
+The sampler step is typically placed between mapper and classifier steps:

 ``` python
 from imblearn.over_sampling import RandomOverSampler